Consolidated Catalina II, Leitrim, March 1941

 T A W Edwards proceeded with eleven airmen to Lough Erne to

 establish an advanced based.
-The first of the Squadron
+The first of the Stranraers

-Stranraers proceeded there on the 20th February and flights were
+from 240 Squadron proceeded there on the 20th February and

-carried out on the 24th February searching for mooring
+flights were carried out on the 24th February searching for

 appearance of Catalina's at the squadron, with 15th March being